-You can set up different campaigns for different type of leads and prospects, with defined qualification criteria that need to be confirmed before the lead becomes a sales project.
+You can set up different campaigns for different types of leads and prospects, with defined qualification criteria that need to be confirmed before the lead becomes a sales project.
 You can use these campaigns to segment between different lead sources (inbound, network events, outbound activities, social selling), different customer segments (product categories, new/existing business, industries) or something else completely.
-It's a very flexible approach, so let's take a look at how to create a prospecting campaign.

 Creating a Prospecting Campaign